 Breville Joule Sous Vide App

-You can also control the Joule with voice commands through Amazon Alexa, which is perfect when your hands are busy chopping garlic or preparing another dish.
+You can also control the Joule with voice commands through Amazon Alexa.
+Voice control is perfect when your hands are busy chopping garlic or preparing another dish.

 The Joule mobile app’s top features to make easy sous vide cooking even easier: